facebookarchive/cargo-guppy/tools/hakari/README.md

 `hakari` is a work-in-progress and is still missing many core features:
 * Simulating cross-compilations
 * Omitting some packages on some environments
-* Excluding some packages from the final result
 * Only including a subset of packages in the final result (e.g. unifying core packages like `syn` but not any others)
 * Automating the creation of `workspace-hack` packages